harvard-library/ecru/ecru/etc/solr/README.txt

 This directory contains the configuration and other files needed to be placed underneath SOLR_HOME.

+Note that we are using the "core discovery" [version 4+] method of defining the solr core(s).

 The files in *this* directory are placed as follows: